-This bird of prey is not at first glance much like the others.
-It is a small bird, weighing a max of 79 g with a wingspan no bigger than 13.8 inches.
+Lately, the piercing shrills of bald eagles is filling the skies in local pars.
+It is mating season and you can find these iconic birds all up and down the waters edge around Vancouver.
+As captivating as these birds are, they share the skies with many other birds of prey that are no less impressive.
+One bird that is particularly interesting is the northern shrike.
+This bird of prey is not at first glance much like the eagles.
+As a small bird, it weights a max of 79 g with a wingspan no bigger than 13.8 inches.
 It is classified as a songbird.
-Although, the predatory nature of songbirds in general should not be overlooked as insects make up a great part of their diet.
-Songbirds feed on millions of insects yearly.
-Remember they are directly related to dinosaurs!
-The Northern Shrike over winters in our part of the world, are feeding on our local birds and other vertebrates.
+Although, the predatory nature of songbirds in general should not be overlooked.
+Songbirds use their predatory nature to hunt down and feed on millions of insects yearly.
+Remember that songbirds are directly related to dinosaurs!
+The Northern Shrike over winters in our part of the world feeding on our local birds and other vertebrates.
 If you want to catch a glimpse of this little predator try heading out to Colony Farm.
 I know I will!